library(tidyverse)

 # dev.off()

-From the dendrogram, we can see a few samples that branch off far from the main cluster — these long branch lengths (Height) may indicate outliers.
+Samples that branch off far from the main cluster may represent potential outliers.

 # Set a high threshold (top 0.1%)